BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 Although seeds can be requested via fingerprint, the biggest use of this function is to send a key that matches a derivation path requested by another application.
 For example, if an application needs a Segwit Cosigner key, it can request `48'/0'/0'/2'`, and the user doesn't have to know how to derive that themselves.
 This allows _any_ key derivation path to be easily accessed and shared.

-After reading a request, the response can be sent via QR (often animated), via share sheets (see "Using Share Sheets"), or via NFC Tag.
+After reading a request, the response can be sent via QR (often animated), via share sheets (see "Using Share Sheets"), or via NFC Tag (see "Using NFC Tags").

 <div align="center">
   <table border=0>